status-im/wiki.status.im/docs/contributing/development/introduction.md

 [![We lost the documentation on quantum mechanics.
 You'll have to decode the regexes yourself.](img/xkcd-224.jpg)](https://xkcd.com/224/ "We lost the documentation on quantum mechanics.
 You'll have to decode the regexes yourself.")

-There's alot of resources online about why learning Lisps are so great, for us, we want functional programming, macros, homoiconic code and the flexibility that comes with a simple, unstructured language to think in.
+There's alot of resources online about why learning Lisps are so great, for us, it's largely about culture, we like the way Lispers think.
+We want functional programming, macros, homoiconic code and the flexibility that comes with a simple, unstructured language to think in.
 The benefits of this become more apparent in later stage development allow us to perform rewrites more easily, isolate many bugs to functions, enforces correct coding and well, I prefer reading it.

 Also with [hiccup](https://github.com/weavejester/hiccup), working with React Native markup becomes a dream.